tariqhawis/injectbot/README.md

 # Advisory

-All the scripts/binaries of the PEAS suite should be used for authorized penetration testing and/or educational purposes only.
+All the uses of this tool should be used for authorized penetration testing and/or educational purposes only.
 Any misuse of this software will not be the responsibility of the author or of any other collaborator.
 Use it at your own networks and/or with the network owner's permission.

-MIT License 2008-2020 sqlrobot - By TrX(TM)
+MIT License 2008-2020 injrobot - By TrX(TM)